Model category theory

 is a weak equivalence if for all topos points the stalk is a weak equivalence of simplicial sets.
 But since stalks preserve finite limits, we have a pullback diagram of simplicial sets

-It is now sufficient to observe that is a Kan fibration, this implies the result then by the fact that the standard model structure on simplicial sets is right proper.
+It is now sufficient to observe that is a Kan fibration, this implies the result then by the fact that the classical model structure on simplicial sets is right proper.

 To see this, notice that is a Kan fibration precisely if for all and the morphism

 is an epimorphism of sets.
 Since stalks commute with finite limits, this is equivalent to